 - Handling missing data in randomised controlled trials

-- Accounting for post-randomisation events, such as rescue medication and non-compliance in randomised controlled trials
+- Estimands and handling post-randomisation events, such as rescue medication and non-compliance in randomised controlled trials

 - Transparency in the statistical analysis of clinical trials

 She is a core group member of the MRC-NIHR TMRP Statistical Analysis Working Group.
 She has been an Associate Editor for the journal Trials and reviews articles for various other journals.
 She serves as a member of IDMCs and TSCs.

 Suzie obtained a BSc in Mathematics with statistics in 2008 and an MSc in Statistics with applications in medicine in 2010 from the University of Southampton.
 Following this she joined the MRC Clinical Trials Unit at UCL as a statistician, where she worked in collaboration with the Royal National Orthopaedic Hospital on a variety of musculoskeletal trials and other research projects.
 In 2013, alongside her position at the MRC CTU at UCL, she joined the London School of Hygiene and Tropical Medicine to undertake a PhD supervised by Professor James Carpenter.
 After completing her thesis on sensitivity analysis for randomised controlled trials with missing data, she joined Imperial College in October 2016.

 Cro S, 2022, Time to improve the clarity of clinical trial reports by including estimands., Bmj, Vol:378, ISSN:0966-6494, Pages:1-2

 et al., 2022, Evaluating how clear the questions being investigated in randomised trials are: systematic review of estimands., Bmj, Vol:378